Enjoy an exclusive lunch overlooking the ultimate symbol of everlasting love, the Taj Mahal

 Stay: The Heritance Negombo

-This evening, savour a unique Welcome Dinner where you will dine underground, getting a taste of local Sri Lankan dishes such as charcoal-grilled peppered prawns, grilled tournedos of beef on red wine sauce and black and white chocolate marquise by the light of flaming torches and candle lanterns in the Caves of Heritance.
+This evening, savour a unique Welcome Dinner where you will experience a taste of local Sri Lankan dishes such as charcoal-grilled peppered prawns, grilled tournedos of beef on red wine sauce and black and white chocolate marquise by the light of flaming torches and candle lanterns in the striking Caves of Heritance.

 After breakfast travel to the small village of Kandalama, located within Sri Lanka’s Central Province.
 Take a glimpse into Sri Lanka’s majestic past with a tour of the World Heritage-listed Sigiriya Rock Fortress, an ancient rock fortress and ruins of a castle, once the home to King Kasyapa.
 Enter the fortress through the mouth of a giant stone lion.